 - Warranty: 90 day manufacturers warranty

-- Dual Probes: A welcome upgrade to its predecessor are the two 6 inch probes.
+- Dual Probes: A welcome upgrade to its predecessor are the two 6 inch probes, which is long enough to probe brikset, pork butt or even a large turkey.

 - The LCD Screen: The wireless receiver has a nice large LCD screen, built-in stand and a backlight for use while cooking in the evening and afternoon.
 The unit also shows both probe temprature and upper/lower temprature.